jtpdev/jtp-select/README.md

             id: 8,
             text: 'Wood Jhonson',
             genre: 'male',
+            onadd: () => {
+              alert('You added: Wood Jhonson to the items') // this is the event that is call on add event },
             onclick: () => {
-              alert('You clicked in: Wood Jhonson') // this is the event that is call on  add event },
+              alert('You clicked in: Wood Jhonson') // this is the event that is call on click in an added item },
             add: false // If false, don't add on select's items }